-In a casino, most players would laugh you out of the room if you made a bet on those kind of odds!
-In fact, there’s probably nothing you could bet on in a casino that would bring up those kind of odds!
+In a casino, most players would laugh you out of the room if you made a bet on those kinds of odds!
+In fact, there’s probably nothing you could bet on in a casino that would bring up those kinds of odds!
 That’s how rare it is for you to even be here.

 You are a survivor.
 The fact you’re here isn’t amazing, it’s absolutely humbling!